-- 1. To undertake the following functions in relation to Hackney Carriage vehicle and driver licensing and Private Hire vehicle and driver licensing and Private Hire Operator licensing as follows. - (a) To be responsible for determining applications for Hackney Carriage vehicle and driver licences, Private Hire vehicle and driver licences and Private Hire Operators' licences, and for applications for the renewal of existing licences. - (b) Where, in the opinion of the Head of Legal and Democratic Services, and in consultation with the Chair of the Licensing Committee, an application is controversial the matter be referred to the Licensing Committee for their determination - (c) In all cases the Council's Guidelines for determining applications be considered and only departed from when, in the opinion of the Head of Legal and Democratic Services or his duly authorised representative, it is appropriate to do so. - (d) In relation to the suspension and revocation of licences, the Licensing Committee be responsible for suspending or revoking Hackney Carriage and Private Hire Drivers' licences and Private Hire Operators' licences.
-However the Council delegates to the Head of Legal and Democratic Services (or in their absence the Environmental

-Health and Licensing Manager, and in their absence the Council's Principal Legal Officer (Litigation and Regulation i.e.from 190321) in consultation with the Chair (or in their absence Vice Chair) of the Licensing Committee, the power to suspend or revoke a Hackney Carriage/Private Hire Driver's licence with immediate effect in the interests of public safety.
+- 1. To undertake the following functions in relation to Hackney Carriage vehicle and driver licensing and Private Hire vehicle and driver licensing and Private Hire Operator licensing as follows. - (a) To be responsible for determining applications for Hackney Carriage vehicle and driver licences, Private Hire vehicle and driver licences and Private Hire Operators' licences, and for applications for the renewal of existing licences including the power to attach any conditions to taxi licences that are necessary to reflect the requirements of an applicant's right to work status. - (b) Where, in the opinion of the Head of Legal and Democratic Services, and in consultation with the Chair of the Licensing Committee, an application is controversial the matter be referred to the Licensing Committee for their determination - (c) In all cases the Council's Guidelines for determining applications be considered and only departed from when, in the opinion of the Head of Legal and Democratic Services or his duly authorised representative, it is appropriate to do so. - (d) In relation to the suspension and revocation of licences, the Licensing Committee be responsible for suspending or revoking Hackney Carriage and Private Hire Drivers' licences and Private Hire Operators' licences.
+However the Council delegates to the Head of Legal and Democratic Services (or in their absence the Environmental Health and Licensing Manager, and in their absence the Council's Principal Legal Officer (Litigation and Regulation i.e.from 190321) in consultation with the Chair (or in their absence Vice Chair) of the Licensing Committee, the power to suspend or revoke a Hackney Carriage/Private Hire Driver's licence with immediate effect in the interests of public safety.
 Such action will be reserved only for the most serious situations.
 All other matters falling under section 61(1) of the Local Government (Miscellaneous Provisions) Act 1976 where public safety is not a factor will continue to be referred to the Committee for decision.

-- (e) To be responsible for the suspension and revocation of Hackney Carriage vehicle licences and Private Hire vehicle licences. - 2.
-In the event that an applicant or licence-holder fails to successfully complete any training required by the Council the Head of Legal and Democratic Services is given delegated powers to suspend or refuse to renew, as appropriate, the Hackney Carriage and/or Private Hire Driver's licence and/ or Operators' Licence.
+- (e) To be responsible for the suspension and revocation of Hackney Carriage vehicle licences and Private Hire vehicle licences. - In the event that an applicant or licence-holder fails to successfully complete any training required by the Council the Head of Legal and Democratic Services is given delegated powers to suspend or refuse to renew, as appropriate, the Hackney Carriage and/or Private Hire Driver's licence and/ or Operators' Licence.
 The applicant/licence holder will be offered the opportunity to put forward any exceptional circumstances to show why the licence should not be suspended, refused or why it should not be renewed.